Danny Jansen

-Daniel Robert Jansen (born April 15, 1995) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Boston Red Sox, Tampa Bay Rays, and Milwaukee Brewers.
+Daniel Robert Jansen (born April 15, 1995) is an American professional baseball catcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays, Boston Red Sox, Tampa Bay Rays, and Milwaukee Brewers.
 He made his MLB debut in 2018 with the Blue Jays.

+He is the only MLB player to play for both teams in the same game.